 Blade or Muscle Back Irons

 Considered a classic golf iron, blades have been around since the beginning of golf.
-Before the introduction of cavity backs in the 1980’s, this was the only type of golf iron that was available.
-This type of blade (sometimes you will hear them referred to as a muscle-back) iron has small, compact club heads with a small amount of offset at the hosel.
-They have an exceptionally clean, traditional design and a thinner top line and sole, with far less weighting behind the head than a cavity back iron has.
+Before the introduction of cavity backs in the 1980s, this was the only type of golf iron that was available.
+The Wilson Staff model irons were all the rage!
+This type of blade (sometimes you will hear them referred to as a muscle-back or MB irons) iron has a small sweet spot, smaller clubhead with a small amount of offset at the hosel and is generally geared towards lower handicap golfers and PGA Tour Players who routinely hit the center of the clubface.
+Some examples of these iron sets are the Mizuno MP line and the Callaway Apex MB set, each coming in a nice chrome look.
+They have an exceptionally clean, traditional design and a thin top line and sole, with far less weighting behind the head than a cavity back iron has.
+The most recent fear-inducing set of blades that came out from Cobra, the Rickie Fowler Copper blades, were so thin it almost looked like looking down at a sheet of paper!

 All of this means that you can work the ball easier to hit a fade or draw on command.
 In today’s golf world, these are traditionally designed with a better, low handicapper in mind.
-Players that shoot close to par or even under par on a routine basis, have the capability to easily manipulate the ball, and demand ultimate performance and less forgiveness because their skill level is higher will do well with this iron.
+Players that shoot close to par or even under par on a routine basis, have the capability to easily manipulate the ball, demand ultimate performance, and need less forgiveness because their skill level is higher will do well with this iron.
+For more on the best blade irons, check out these five options.

-- Pros: Great for manipulating the ball to hit draws and fades.
+- Pros: Great for precision and playability, the ability to manipulate the ball to hit draws and fades.
 Better feel and feedback.

-- Cons: Not forgiving on miss hits.
+- Cons: Not forgiving on mishits.
 Smaller sweet spot.
-Must have a repeatable finely tuned golf swing.
+Must have a repeatable finely-tuned golf swing.

 Cavity Back or Game Improvement Irons

-Cavity back irons, on the other hand, are designed more with forgiveness in mind for higher handicappers who do not get out to play golf as frequently or are just learning the game and developing their swing.
-These irons have a thicker sole, more offset, and a much larger club face.
+Cavity back irons, on the other hand, are designed with forgiveness in mind for high-handicap amateur golfers who do not get out to play golf as frequently or beginner players who are just learning the game and developing their swing.
+These irons have a thicker sole, more offset, and a much larger clubhead.
+They also have a low CG (center of gravity) to help you achieve a high ball speed and maximize MOI—which all means they are easier to launch and achieve maximum distance!
+They also help golfers with more inconsistent swings reduce sidespin, so they hit it straighter!
 As a result, cavity back irons have a much larger sweet spot and perimeter weighting which will help hit the ball not only straighter, but higher as well.
-Higher, a larger sweet spot, and easier to hit means more distance!
+Hits on the toe or the heel or the club will be less detrimental with cavity backs vs. blades.
+Higher ball flight, a larger sweet spot, and being easier to hit mean more ball speed, longer shots, and more accuracy!

 Now, I know you’re thinking that this sounds perfect.
-The downside to perimeter weighted cavity back clubs is that having the weight on the outside of the club-face makes it harder to work the golf ball.
-Meaning you will have a harder time trying to hit a fade or a draw on command.
+The downside to perimeter-weighted cavity back clubs is that having the weight on the outside of the club-face makes it harder to work the golf ball.
+Meaning, you will have a harder time trying to hit a fade or a draw on command.
 Generally, lower handicappers will gravitate away from cavity backs and more towards a player's iron, so they have the flexibility to get the shot shape they desire.
-But if you are like me and enjoy the ball straight high and consistent, these are great irons for you.
+But if you are like me and enjoy hitting the ball straight high and consistent, these are great irons for you.
+The rounded sole radius creates better turf interaction, the speed pocket on many of these allows the ball to launch quickly, and manufacturers are always tweaking the original Ping blueprint.
+You can always make the switch to blades in the future as your club-face direction and path continue to improve!

-- Cons: Not easy for workability, less feedback on mishits, feel may be dampened by the perimeter weighting.
+- Cons: Not easy for workability, less feedback on mishits, feel may be dampened by the perimeter weighting and the fact they are cast irons.

 Better Player or High Handicapper – Are Blades or Cavity Backs Better for Me?

-If you are just getting into the game, or perhaps you play infrequently and are looking for a golf club that will help you make the game of golf easier, I would recommend looking at cavity back irons.
-Golf is a difficult game - don’t make it harder on yourself by using blades that are going to penalize you for a missed swing.
+If you are just getting into the game, or perhaps you play infrequently or have a slower swing speed and are looking for a golf club that will help you make the game of golf easier, I would recommend looking at cavity back irons.
+Golf is a difficult game—don’t make it harder on yourself by using blades that are going to penalize you for a missed swing.
 Unless your swing is so dialed in that you are hitting the center of the club face on 99 out of 100 shots then why not take advantage of clubs that are designed to make you a better golfer?

-If you are a great ball striker, and play frequently and competitively for sport, then I would recommend looking at a blade for your new setup!
-If you are one of those people who feels that they make a consistent impact on and have center hits with a great majority of your swings, then you will reap the rewards of playing muscle-back irons – such as better distance control, workability and enhanced feel.
+If you are a great ball striker and play frequently and competitively for sport, then I would recommend looking at a blade for your new setup!
+If you are one of those people who feels that they make a consistent impact with center hits on a great majority of your swings, then you will reap the rewards of playing muscle-back irons, such as better distance control, workability, and enhanced feel.

 The Most Important Element When Considering a New Set of Irons

 Beyond just looking at the club head and whether it is a blade or cavity back, you need to make sure that you are getting a custom fit for your static measurements.
 The length, lie angle, and grip size are some of the most overlooked aspects of irons.
+Other aspects of a proper fitting to consider are whether graphite shafts or steel shafts are a good fit for you and what type of set makeup you need.
+Should you mix in some hybrids to replace the longer, harder-to-hit irons and just have short irons, or do you want a traditional 4-iron to pitching wedge setup?
 Addressing these different aspects when ordering a new set of irons has the potential to have a huge impact on improving your golf game.

 I look forward to chatting with you about your next set of golf clubs soon!